falconry/falcon/doc/index.rst

 .. note::

-  This documentation targets the upcoming 0.3.0 release of Falcon.
+  This documentation targets the upcoming |version| release of Falcon.

 Falcon is a minimalist WSGI library for building speedy web APIs and app backends.
 We like to think of Falcon as the `Dieter Rams` of web frameworks.